-I writing to express my concern that allowing internet service providers to create internet "fast lanes" will undermine the openness of the internet.
+I writing to express my concern that allowing Internet service providers to create Internet "fast lanes" will undermine the openness of the Internet.
 Internet service providers should be classified as Title II Common Carriers so that they cannot discriminate or prioritize levels of service based on the content they're transmitting or where that content is going.
-This is how the internet was founded and how it must remain.
+This is how the Internet was founded and how it must remain.

-Please do not allow internet service providers to unfairly influence the FCC into creating an internet that favors the wealthy and stifles innovation.
-Instead act in the best interests of the American public and preserve the open and neutral internet.
+Please do not allow Internet service providers to unfairly influence the FCC into creating an Internet that favors the wealthy and stifles innovation.
+Instead act in the best interests of the American public and preserve the open and neutral Internet.

 If you would like the FCC to seek opinion on this matter from the people in your state, contact your representatives and tell them!
 Their job is to use their influence to represent you, and not just by writing laws.
-If you’re not sure what to say here is some verbiage to help:

 Think globally, act locally.
-Educate your friends, family, and neighbors about net neutrality, the open internet, why it’s important, how it’s at risk, and what they can do about it.
+Educate your friends, family, and neighbors about net neutrality, the open Internet, why it's important, how it's at risk, and what they can do about it.